 Are there any African countries that are advancing this pursuit?

 Yes, most certainly!
 But, South Africa isn’t one of them.
 Instead, they are trying to profit off of the plastic pollution crisis, if anything.
 Countries like Rwanda and Kenya, however, have taken drastic and necessary steps in curbing plastic consumption.
-They have some of the most stringent plastic regulations in the world.
-Which shows in the improvement of their natural environments.
+They have some of the most stringent plastic regulations in the world – and it shows in the improvement of their natural environments.
 These countries have recognised that the profits associated with the trade of plastic can never measure up to the cost of the public health threats posed by plastic and acted accordingly to safeguard the health of their people.
 It’s very exciting that Ghana is championing the proposed Global Plastic Treaty, and that West African leaders are talking about a regional plastic ban by 2025.
 South Africa, however, remains unconcerned about the improvements to quality of life South Africans could potentially enjoy with the adoption of robust plastic ban .

 How can someone join or be a part of the Plastic campaign with Greenpeace?